Zhijie-Liu/Virtual-Staining/README.md

 # Virtual Staining using a new strategy Cycle-GAN
-Machine learning project for gastric cancer diagnosis in our paper titled "Stimulated Raman scattering microscopy enables Gleason scoring of prostate core needle biopsy by a convolutional neural network" published in Cancer Research.
+Machine learning project for Virtual Staining in our paper published in Science Advances.

 Zhijie Liu